3D Secure

 How 3D Secure works

-1. Payment Initiation
+1. Payment initiation

 When a customer initiates an online purchase and enters their card details on the merchant's website, the merchant recognizes that the card is enrolled in 3D Secure and triggers the authentication process.

-2. Issuer Challenge
+2. Issuer challenge

 The customer is redirected to a web page hosted by their card issuer where the customer is asked to authenticate themselves.
 This can be done through various methods, such as entering a static password, a one-time password (OTP) sent over SMS, or using biometric authentication (e.g., fingerprint or facial recognition).